paragrajhans/PRA-HS/README.md

 this exercise.
 No other 3rd party libraries/functions are allowed.

-Minimum Conceptual Requirements:

-- Include the product image, title, price, and link to the product page URL.
-- Present a UI that is clean, visually interesting, intuitive, and efficient for the user to do the following:
-  - add an item to a cart
-  - remove an item from the list
-  - sort items according to price, title, brand, availability

-Code Requirements:

-- Responsive : mobile first
-- Semantic HTML5
-- CSS3 / Sass
-- Accessibility Compliant

 ## My Approach

 - The header is divided into 3 sections - Home, Shop & Cart.
 Clicking on each section navigates the page to that particular part of the page.